dreamchef/dendron-wiki-netflify/vault/row equivalent.md

 id: 1jr2cqn4qonr08k6wo3a7dt
 title: Row Equivalent
 desc: ''
-updated: 1654530813696
+updated: 1656517532861
 created: 1654530813697
 ---
-#linear-algebra #concept
+#linear-algebra

-Two m by n matrices are row equivalent if one can be transformed to the other through [[elementary row operations]].
+Two $m$ by $n$ matrices are row equivalent if one can be transformed to the other through [[elementary row operations]].